The RMT trade union is currently in dispute with Northern (Arriva Rail North) over proposed changes to the role of the conductor.

 - Our new trains are in production

-- over 450 new people have joined our team since April 2016
+- more than 450 new people have joined our team since April 2016

 To bring our improvements to life, we are proposing changes to modernise the conductor role to give you a better service.
-We are clear there will be no job or pay cuts as a result of our proposed changes, however the RMT has entered into dispute with Northern, which has resulted in several days of strike action, so far, during 2017.
+We are clear there will be no job or pay cuts as a result of our proposed changes, however the RMT has entered into dispute with Northern, which has resulted in several days of strike action, so far, throughout 2017 and 2018.

-RMT has now taken strike action on ten days.
+RMT has now taken strike action on almost 20 days.
 When will this dispute end?

 We are unable to predict how long RMT’s dispute will last.
 We have again proposed to RMT that they set aside what appears to be a co-ordinated campaign in return for assurances over jobs and pay, and exploring with us what future roles will look like.
 We are frustrated at the lack of progress in talks as business and communities are behind our modernisation and investment plans and we want RMT to back this too.